AI-TranspWood/jupyter-docker-extension/README.md

 # AITW-JupyterLab Docker Extension

-This is a Docker Extension aimed at facilitating the access of AI-TranspWood codebases made avaiable in EESSI.
+This is a Docker Extension aimed at facilitating the access of [AI-TranspWood](https://www.ai-transpwood-project.eu/) codebases made available in [EESSI](https://www.eessi.io/).
 Each code base will present a notebook with an example on how to run a specific tool or workflow with a Graphical User Interface (GUI).

 ## Installation

-### From Marketplace
+### From Marketplace (not yet available)

 Since Docker Desktop [v4.11.0](https://docs.docker.com/desktop/release-notes/#docker-desktop-4110) the AITW-JupyterLab Extension is available in Marketplace page: